Also known as: 45 degree flag, 45deg flag, 45° flag, one-arm flag, bar flag

 What is 45 degree flag hold?

 The 45 degree flag hold is an isometric calisthenics move where you grip a horizontal and vertical bar to hold your body at a 45° angle.
-It targets the core, biceps, forearms and lats and is rated medium difficulty.
+It primarily targets the core, lats, biceps and forearms and is a medium-difficulty exercise requiring shoulder stability and grip strength.

 How to Do 45 degree flag hold